yelghali/prompt-based-tutorial-AKS/README.md

 - (Optional) How do I use a second managed identity for kubelet in AKS?

-- How do I enable Azure AD Integration for RBAC in AKS?
+- How do I manage Azure AD Integration for RBAC in AKS?
 (Note: There are 2 options for authorization: Azure RBAC or Kubernetes RBAC)

+- How can I use Azure AD groups to manage access to resources in AKS?

 - How do I restrict access to the API server Admin credentials in AKS?
-(Note: Restricted to a group in Azure AD)

 - How do I disable local accounts in AKS?